SAP-samples/cloud-dqm-sample-payloads/README.md

 Obtaining a Basic Authentication Variable Value (IF you want to use Basic Authentication instead of OAuth)
 --------------------------------------
 ```
-NOTE: Basic Auth is only available on SAP Cloud Platform Developer Edition.
+NOTE: Basic Auth is only available on SAP Cloud Platform Trial Edition.
     Skip to the next section if you are using OAuth.
 ```

 NOTE:  The SAP Cloud Platform, and thus our service, by default uses the SAP ID Service as it's identity provider.
 So that means for basic authentication with our service you would use your:
    *  Customer/Partner:  S-user or P-user ID and password.
 If you don't have one or don't know, you can create an account here: http://scn.sap.com/welcome -> there is a “Join Us” link
    *  SAP Employee:  user your internal network ID (E.g. I or D number and password)

-NOTE (wow there's a lot of notes):  Basic Authentication requires that a base-64 encoded string, based on your username and password, are supplied in the header.
+NOTE: (Wow there are a lot of notes):  Basic Authentication requires that a base-64 encoded string, based on your username and password, are supplied in the header.
 So to keep things relatively simple the instructions here tell you how to use Postman to generate the base-64 encoded variable value you'll use in your variable.

 * Expand one of the collections and select any of the samples.
 (Do not click Save while in the sample.
 You are here to obtain a token only.)